25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 ### SQS - Consuming Messages

-- Consumers (running on EC2 instances, servers, or AWS Lambda)...
+- Consumers (running on EC2 instances, servers, or AWS Lambda)..
 - Poll SQS for messages (receive up to 10 messages at a time)
 - Process the messages (example: insert the message into an RDS database)
 - Delete the messages using the DeleteMessage API